What Is the Definition of Wholesale?

 - Save Money

-By buying products in bulk you can save money through discounts that manufacturers provide with larger orders.
+By buying products in bulk you can save money through discounts that wholesale get with larger orders.
 This means that you can get products for less while selling them for more.
 Depending on how much you invest initially you can get ahead of competitors through buying and selling in sheer volume.

 - Build a Network of Suppliers